rebremer/expose-deltatable-via-restapi/readme.md

-# Expose Delta tables via REST APIs
+# Expose Delta Tables via REST APIs

 Git repo to test 3 architectures to expose delta tables via REST APIs.
 Architectures can be described as follows: